lftp(1) General Commands Manual lftp(1)

 -c continue, reget.

--d create directories the same as file names and get the files into them
+-d create directories the same as file names and get the files into them in‐

-instead of current directory.
+stead of current directory.

 -E delete source files after successful transfer